w3c/wai-tutorials/source/navigation/structure.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

+{::nomarkdown}
+<%= notes_start %>
+{:/nomarkdown}

+**Note:** Role and other ARIA attributes won’t validate in HTML4.
+If valid HTML4 needs to be provided, the ARIA attributes can be added to the HTML dynamically using JavaScript.
+If that is also no possibility, [provide a heading](#using-a-hidden-heading) to enable users to find the menu easily.

+{::nomarkdown}
+<%= notes_end %>
+{:/nomarkdown}

 ## Labeling navigations

-To make it easier for users of assistive technologies, menus should be labeled to help users distinguish between them.
-This is especially important if there are multiple navigational menus on a page.
+To make it easier for users of assistive technologies, menus should be labeled to help users find them and distinguish between them, if there are multiple navigational menus on a page.
+Users find menus by browsing the web page, but they could also use features of assistive technology to navigate directly to `navigation` landmarks or headings.

 ### Using a (hidden) heading
 {:.ap}

-If a user is not using the screen reader options to navigate landmarks, headers are often used instead to discover sections of a website.
+Users that use headings to find their way around pages can discover the menu easily if a heading is provided.

 {::nomarkdown}
 <%= code_start('','HTML') %>